Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Introduction

-In this work, we reveal the droplet-like substructures of AC-III resolved by FAST observations and provide a theoretical interpretation of its morphology and internal density patterns within the framework of ram-pressure–induced droplets and their inter-droplet interactions.
+In this work, we present the droplet-like substructures of AC-III resolved by FAST observations and provide a theoretical interpretation of its morphology and internal density profiles within the framework of ram-pressure–induced droplets and their localized inter-droplet interactions.
 The paper is structured as follows.
 Sect.~\ref{sec_fastobs} describes the FAST observations and data processing.
 Sect.~\ref{sec_results} presents the observed morphology and kinematics of AC-III.
-In Sect.~\ref{sec_steadysolv}, we introduce the steady-state droplet morphology and examine the effects of projection on the observed shapes and density profiles.
-Sect.~\ref{sec_dynaeq} investigates how local interactions cause deviations from symmetric droplet morphologies, producing internal strip-like and ring-like dynamic patterns inspired by the observations.
-Sect.~\ref{sec_discuss} discusses the properties of the ambient gas inferred from droplet fitting and explores possible interactions between the HVC and lower-velocity gas in the AC-III region.
-Finally, Sect.~\ref{sec_summary} summarizes the main findings and conclusions.
+In Sect.~\ref{sec_steadysolv}, we introduce the analytical steady-state droplet model and examine the geometric projection effects on the observed morphology and column density distributions.
+Sect.~\ref{sec_aciiifit} presents the physical properties of the droplets and ambient gas inferred from droplet fitting.
+Sect.~\ref{sec_dynaeq} investigates how local interactions cause departures from symmetric droplet morphologies, producing internal linear ridges, rings, and cavities inspired by our observations.
+Sect.~\ref{sec_discuss} evaluates the possible interactions between the HVC and the WIM, as well as the separate lower-velocity \ion{H}{I} gas layers in the AC-III region.
+Finally, Sect.~\ref{sec_summary} summarizes our main findings and conclusions.